What is the Chartered Linguist Register?

 In addition to meeting the CL Admissions Criteria all Chartered Linguists are bound by CIOL's Code of Professional Conduct.
 The principles within the code act as benchmarks for the conduct expected from a Chartered Linguist, providing valuable assurance to all users of language services.

 What is the profile of a Chartered Linguist?

 A Chartered Linguist will generally be educated to degree level or above in their non-native language.
 In addition they may hold a specialist qualification in translation and/or interpreting.

 A Chartered Linguist will have a minimum of five years' practical experience, using their language skills in a professional context.

 A Chartered Linguist will be in current professional practice in one or a number of specialisms i.e. translating, interpreting, teaching or using languages in a business context.

 A Chartered Linguist will be committed to their ongoing professional development and will identify, through reflection, CPD activities required to develop their professional language skills and specialist knowledge.

 A Chartered Linguist must:

-- be a Member or Fellow of CIOL; or, members and fellows (or equivalent) of other qualifying organisations, currently the Institute of Translation & Interpreting (ITI) and the International Association of Conference Interpreters (AIIC) can also apply
+- Be a Member or Fellow of CIOL; or, members and fellows (or equivalent) of other qualifying organisations, currently the Institute of Translation & Interpreting (ITI) and the International Association of Conference Interpreters (AIIC)